Code-Institute-Submissions/brand_gym/README.md

   This is a simple Gym Website with a very creative Name :upside_down_face: - It is responsive and viewable on multible devices.
-The design might appear a little unorthodox at first but through this the site is becomming intuitive and easy to navigate.<br>
+The design might appear a little unorthodox at first but through this the site is becomming intuitive and easy to navigate.
 It's for members and potentional clients.

 <p align="center">
   <a href="https://robertmachamud.github.io/brand_gym/">